satoshinakamoto007/sol2uml/README.md

 - An empty triangle head for generalisations of contracts, interfaces and abstract contracts.
 - An open arrow head for storage or memory variable dependencies
 - A diamond tail for aggregations of contract level structs and enums

+# Version 2.x changes

+The biggest change with 2.x is the introduction of subcommands as sol2uml can now draw contract storage diagrams.

+See [version 2.x](./version2.md) for a list of changes from 1.x.

 # Contribution